ljedrz/lambda_calculus/README.md

 ## Features

 - a parser for lambda expressions, both in classic and De Bruijn index notation
-- 7 β-reduction strategies with optional display of reduction steps
+- 7 β-reduction strategies
 - a set of standard terms (combinators)
-- lambda-encoded boolean, pair and option
+- lambda-encoded boolean, pair, tuple and option
 - single-pair-encoded list
 - Church-, Scott- and Parigot-encoded numerals and lists
-- Stump-Fu (embedded iterators)-encoded numerals
+- Stump-Fu (embedded iterators)- and binary-encoded numerals

 ## Installation